 The Shareholder Directive - SRD II

 Since 2009, the European Union has made great strides to address areas of weakness in the asset protection framework through most, if not, all areas of the financial markets.
-This has been a systematic process that has focussed, in large part in addressing the behaviour of large institutions and the market infrastructures.
+This has been a systematic process that has focused, in large part in addressing the behaviour of large institutions and the market infrastructures.

 Transposition of the directive has already commenced across member states.
 National governments are allowed a degree of latitude in some of the areas of the directive and all market participants should monitor these variations.
 Clearstream has been working closely with authorities in both Luxembourg and Germany to inform and shape the final national legislation.